-When you go live on Instagram, the video shows up in your Instagram stories and viewers can interact with you in real time.
+When you go live on Instagram, the video shows up in your Instagram stories and viewers can interact with you in real-time.
 But, when it’s gone, it’s gone.
 There’s no going back to watch it later.

 And just like that, Instagram has a built-in sense of urgency to their live videos.

-Your followers will get a notification on their phone that you’ve started a live video and, if they’re already on Instagram, they’ll be able to see that you’re live in the Instagram Stories section.
+Your followers will get a notification on their phone that you’ve started a live video and, if they’re already on Instagram, they’ll be able to see that you’re broadcasting in the Instagram Stories section.

 Since Instagram live content can’t be saved for later, it’s best used to promote “in the moment” content: